-- 7. For purposes of the Act, these Regulations, and any other regulations made under the Act, the Commission may determine that -- - (a) a telecommunications undertaking holds a dominant position with respect to a telecommunications network, a telecommunications service or a type of facility, or any market if, by itself or together with an affiliated telecommunications undertaking or group of affiliated telecommunications undertakings, it occupies such a position of economic strength as will enable it to operate with regard to such network, service, facility or market without effective constraints from its competitors, potential competitors, consumers or other users; and - (b) two or more telecommunications undertakings hold a jointly dominant position with respect to a telecommunications network, a telecommunications service or a type of facility, or any market where those telecommunications undertakings jointly occupy such a position of economic strength as will enable them, individually or jointly, to operate with regard to such telecommunications network, telecommunications service, facility or market without effective constraints from their competitors, potential competitors, consumers or other users.
+- 7. For the purposes of the Act, these Regulations, and any other regulations made under the Act, the Commission may determine that - - (a) a telecommunications undertaking holds a dominant position with respect to a telecommunications network, a telecommunications service or a type of facility, or any market where, by itself or together with an affiliated telecommunications undertaking or group of affiliated telecommunications undertakings, it occupies a position of economic strength as will enable it to operate with regard to that network, service, facility or market without effective constraints from its competitors, potential competitors, consumers or other users; and - (b) two or more telecommunications undertakings hold a jointly dominant position with respect to a telecommunications network, a telecommunications service or a type of facility, or any market where those telecommunications undertakings jointly occupy a position of economic strength as will enable them, individually or jointly, to operate with regard to that telecommunications network, telecommunications service, facility or market without effective constraints from their competitors, potential competitors, consumers or other users.

-Citeria for assessments of dominance and joint dominance.
+Criteria for assessments of dominance and joint dominance.

-- 8. In making determinations under paragraph 7, the Commission shall take into account the following factors -- - (a) the relevant market, including such geographic and telecommunications services factors that the Commission may deem relevant: - (b) technology and market trends; - (c) the market shares of the telecommunications undertaking and other market participants; - (d) the power of the telecommunications undertaking to introduce and sustain a material price increase independently of competitors, potential competitors, consumers or other users; - (e) the degree of differentiation among telecommunications networks, telecommunications services or facilities in the market; - (f) the extent to which the position of the telecommunications undertaking in markets inside or outside of Guyana affords it the economic strength to operate in the market without effective constraints from competitors, potential competitors, consumers or other users: - (g) as to determinations under paragraph 7(a), the criteria set forth in Section 1 of Schedule A; - (h) as to determinations under paragraph 7(b), the criteria set forth in Section 2 of Schedule A; - (i) any other factor deemed relevant by the Commission.
+- 8. In making determinations under regulation 7, the Commission shall take into account the following factors - - (a) the relevant market, including geographic and telecommunications services factors that the Commission may deem relevant;

+- (b) technology and market trends; - (c) the market shares of the telecommunications undertaking and other market participants; - (d) the power of the telecommunications undertaking to introduce and sustain a material price increase independently of competitors, potential competitors, consumers or other users; - (e) the degree of differentiation among telecommunications networks, telecommunications services or facilities in the market: - (f) the extent to which the position of the telecommunications undertaking in markets inside or outside of Guyana affords it the economic strength to operate in the market without effective constraints from competitors, potential competitors, consumers or other users;

+- (g) as to determinations under regulation 7(a), the criteria set out in Part 1 of the Schedule: - (h) as to determinations under regulation 7(b), the criteria set out in Part 2 of the Schedule: - (i) any other factor deemed relevant by the Commission.